riceissa/issarice.com/wiki/Quantum Country - quantum teleportation 2023 reread.md

 > Would you understand pieces you hadn't understood before?

-I think I definitely did clarify where exactly my confusion is, but I think writing this page, and taking notes while I read (which I did not do the first time around), helped quite a bit more than just the rereading itself.
+I think I definitely did clarify where exactly my confusion is, but I think writing this page, and taking notes while I read (see next section), which I did not do the first time around, helped quite a bit more than just the rereading itself.

 # Rough notes I took while rereading